benjymous/annotations/sandman/sandman.14.md

 Page 6 panel 3:  G.K.
 Chesterton, after whom Gilbert is modeled, was fond of paradoxes.
        Panel 4:  Confirmation that Barnaby and Clarice were killed in _Sandman_ #12.

-Page 7 panel 1:  Gilbert's claim about Perrault is essentially correct.
+Page 7 panel 1:  Gilbert's claim about Perrault is in fact innacurate, in a most strange way.
+As near as I can figure, Gaiman had done his research, but confused things a little.
+The original oral tale, one with variations to be found as far away as China, most probably ended with strong sexual connotations, but with the girl surviving and killing the wolf.
+Perrault, the first to write a variation of the story down, quite likely was the first to *change* the ending to the down note of the wolf eating the girl (however, he added a witty poem at the end which explained and illuminated the preceding unhappy tale; Perrault also added the red cap).
+The Grimm brothers combined a variation  of Perrault's with the ending of another tale in which the the prey escapes *from* the belly of the predator.
+However, many other folk tales *were* prettified by writers.

+Funland does and says some of the same stuff as the story when he attacks her on page 29 (calling her a slut, telling her she won't need her dress any more, etc.)

 Page 8 panel 6:  How could get it worse?
 Cannibalism, pedophilia, being eaten by wild animals?
 No, I don't want to know.